Rayzeq/quick-settings-audio-panel/README.md

   - Both volume mixers can be activated at the same time, even if it doesn't make sense
   - Both media controls can be activated at the same time, even if it doesn't make sense
   - Everything in the `Input/Output` tab of Quick Settings Tweaker won't work if you enable `Move master volume sliders`.
 However, no crash should be observed
   - `Remove Media Control on Date Menu` (but not `Remove Notifications On Date Menu`) will remove the media controls from the sound panel if you **move** the media controls using this extension.
-If you **duplicate** the media controls with the extension, they will not be affected
+If you **duplicate** the media controls with the extension, they won't be affected
   - If you meet these conditions:
     - The sound panel is separated from the main one
     - You're using an horizontal layout (sound panel at left or right of the main panel)